 In most cases, McGill scholarships can be deferred along with the deferral of admission (carried forward to when studies begin.)
 Nonetheless, you are advised to let the Scholarships Office know if you are granted a deferral.
 Please note that students are not permitted to apply for any other McGill scholarships while on a deferral.
 Consult: https://www.mcgill.ca/studentaid/scholarships-aid/future-undergrads

 If you decide not to attend McGill after you have registered for courses, you must:

-- drop or withdraw from all your courses using Minerva, within the deadlines outlined in the eCalendar.
-Note that in most faculties, if you drop or withdraw from the Fall term, your Winter registration will also be dropped.
+- Drop or withdraw from all your courses using Minerva, within the deadlines outlined at mcgill.ca/importantdates/key-dates.
+In most faculties, if you drop or withdraw from the fall term, your winter registration will also be dropped.

-If you withdraw on or before the deadlines outlined in the eCalendar, your registration will be removed from your student record.
+If you withdraw on or before the deadlines outlined at mcgill.ca/importantdates/key-dates, your registration will be removed from your student record.
 If you withdraw and do not request a deferral, but later change your mind and decide you would like to attend McGill, you will have to reapply for the next available admission cycle.

-If you withdraw after the deadlines outlined in the eCalendar, your student record and your transcript will indicate your registration and withdrawal from McGill.
+If you withdraw after the deadlines outlined at mcgill.ca/importantdates/key-dates, your student record and your transcript will indicate your registration and withdrawal from McGill.
 You must then reapply to your faculty student affairs office if you wish to be readmitted for the Winter or subsequent terms.
 Check with your faculty for details about readmission procedures and deadlines.

 Fee implications: Regardless of whether or not you actually register, request deferral of admission, or withdraw, your deposit is non-refundable.
 You may be subject to further fees depending on your date of withdrawal.
 Please refer to the eCalendar for more information.